If you are planning a decorating job this year, which type of paint should you choose?

-Why are there two different sorts of paint?
+Why are there two different sorts of paint that look almost identical?

 It can be confusing for the novice DIY’er to find that there are two separate types of paint, and we are not talking about emulsion or gloss, we mean “trade” paint and DIY paint.

-….evidently not as if DIY paint was really good, surely all the painters and decorators would be using it, so what’s going on there then, are the paint companies short changing the general public?
+If DIY paint was really good, surely all the painters and decorators would be using it?
+Are the paint companies short-changing the general public?
 Are they ripping us off?

 It would appear so.

-Most decorators, well, the good ones anyway, will head for the trade paint store for their materials and not B and Q, but for what reason?
+Most painters and decorators, well, the good ones anyway, will head for the trade paint store for their materials and not B&Q, or Wickes, but for what reason?

 Trade paint Vs DIY paint

-This is also the same with the actual SIZE of the paint tins as it’s quite common to purchase very large tubs of emulsion, maybe up to 20 litres, which a contractor will use for more than one job or a whole house, compared to the DIY buyer who may just want to decorate one room.
+This is also the same with the actual size of the paint tins as it’s quite common to purchase very large tubs of trade emulsion, maybe up to 20 litres.
+A contractor will use this tub for more than one job or a whole house, compared to the DIY buyer who may just want to decorate one room.

-The QUALITY of trade paint is also better as the paints have more pigments (the coloured dyes) in them, meaning that the DIY paint will take 3 coats whereas the Trade version will only take two and have a better opacity, meaning more profit and a better job.
+This means that the DIY paint will take three coats whereas the trade version will only take two and have a better opacity, meaning more profit and a better job.

 What is meant by the “opacity” of paint?

-Opacity is sort of related to the amount of light that can pass through something, but in terms of paints and coatings, it refers to the ability of a coat of paint, when applied at a given thickness, to hide the substrate, the wall beneath, or the previous coat of paint from view.
+Opacity is sort of related to the amount of light that can pass through something.
+In terms of paints and coatings, it refers to the ability of a coat of paint, when applied at a given thickness, to hide the substrate, the wall beneath, or the previous coat of paint from view.

-A DIY paint, especially a “one-coat” or “self priming” paint typically has a poor opacity and therefore once the job is finished, there is a good chance that the paint underneath may show through, leading to a very poor quality paint job.
+A DIY paint, especially a “one-coat” or “self priming” paint typically has a poor opacity.
+Therefore, once the job is finished, there is a good chance that the paint underneath may show through, leading to a very poor quality paint job.

-Trends and fashions come and go and DIY paints follow these as the consumers change their taste often depending on what’s “in” for a particular seasons, so DIY paint is often CONSUMER LED.
+Trends and fashions come and go.
+DIY paints follow these as the consumers change their taste often depending on what’s “in” for a particular seasons, so DIY paint is often consumer led.

-A good example can be one-coat paints, which do not give good results but save the DIY painter time and most DIY’ers to be honest would not know a good paint job if it smacked them round the chops with a wet fish.
+A good example can be one-coat paints as we mentioned above, which do not give good results but save the DIY painter time and most DIY’ers to be honest would not know a good paint job if it smacked them round the chops with a wet fish.